 MICAH AT A GLANCE

 WELCOME A SOMALI FAMILY...
 Thanks to the initiative of Hannah Walker, Temple Micah is the first synagogue to partner with Ecumenical Refugee and Immigration Services in resettling a refugee family.
-The mom, dad and three children are expected to arrive in Colorado this November or possibly sooner.
+The mom, dad and three children have arrived and are getting settled in west Aurora, about 10 minutes from Temple Micah, with support from in-kind donors and volunteers.
 How to help provide furnishings, clothes, other basics or give your time?
 Sign up now!
-Questions?
-Call the temple, 303-388-4239 x2.
+Or call the temple, 303-388-4239 x2.

-GET ON YOUR AMAZON SMILE!...
+KEEP SMILING...
 Go to smile.amazon.com and pick "Congregation Micah in Denver."
 Then 0.5% (half of one percent) of your Amazon purchases will go to the temple.
-Choosing the temple to benefit from your purchases doesn't change prices of the items you buy.
-Get going on the Amazon site, or call Temple Micah, 303-388-4239, if you need more advice.
+Choosing the temple to benefit from your purchases doesn't change prices of items you buy.
+Get going on the Amazon site, or call Temple Micah, 303-388-4239, if you need more reasons to smile.

 MAKE A GOOD HABIT...
 Let King Soopers reloadable cards bought from Temple Micah become your healthful habit.
 Before you buy gas or shop for groceries, remember to buy and reload the cards, available from Temple Micah at $10 each.
-Request yours through this website, or ask Brenda Bruno, 303-388-4239 x2.
+Request yours through the Dues & Contributions tab at top of this homepage, click Make a Donation, then Other Amount to specify your dollars and type "for King Soopers cards."
+Or ask Brenda Bruno, 303-388-4239 x2.
 Every purchase of or with these cards helps Temple Micah.
 Start now or keep using a card, and enjoy this wholesome habit!

 CONNECT WITH THE MICAH e-MAILBOX...
-Grab a quick overview of August 2014 opportunities and more each month in Temple Micah's e-newsletter!
+See what's to be aware of each month in Temple Micah's e-newsletter/blog!

 WHAT'S NEW WITH 2014-2015 RELIGIOUS SCHOOL FOR STUDENTS IN KINDERGARTEN THROUGH B'NAI MITZVAH?...
 CLICK HERE!